 The best method of handling your pet rat is to hold them by their midsection and under their lower half.
 Ensure you never dangle them from their tail or limb.
 This way, the rate is supported and secure.

-This “freeze” is similar to the “flight” or “fight,” reflex, that is an animal’s or human reaction to danger.
+This “freeze” is similar to the “flight” or “fight,” reflex, which is an animal’s or human reaction to danger.
 The animal will either take flight or fight the animal, or hold completely still, depending on the circumstances.

 Tonic immobility is a reaction to fear, possibly developed to make predators think the animal is dead.
 Animals do not consciously work this out themselves, rather a combination of adrenaline and position freezes the animal in place.

 Scientists have found that a combination of pressure on the rat’s back and position will put the rat into a trance.
 The harder the pressure on the rat’s neck or upper back, the longer the trance lasts.
 But, the length of the trance will also range from rat to rat.

 Plus, the more submissive or fearful the rat is, the longer the rat will be frozen.

 Rats can also trigger each other tonic immobility.
-A more aggressive rat will roll a submissive rat onto its back, that can effectively freeze the rat.
+A more aggressive rat will roll a submissive rat onto its back, which can effectively freeze the rat.

 Another study shows that the hypnotized state of the rats meant that their tone and muscle mobility were suppressed, making them immobile until the trance was over.
 The rat’s breathing may also become shallower, while eyes will typically stay open and alert.

 Note: It is crucial to note that this type of “feigning death” is not the same as when opossums play dead.
 In their defense, a possum is directly trying to dissuade predators from eating them.
 In the case of rats, tonic immobility can be induced simply by a combination of adrenaline and light pressure or with pressure on the neck area.